 You can also plan your family’s visit around one of Mackinac Island’s festivals.
 The Mackinac Island Lilac Festival is typically held in June and includes 10 full days of fun.
 Independence Day features fireworks, sailboat races and a stone-skipping competition, and the Fudge Festival is held each August.

-In 2020, you’ll also be able to to the Island on the Star Line Mackinac Island Hydro-Jet Ferry, Good Fortune, which looks just like a pirate ship.
+You can also get to the Island on the Star Line Mackinac Island Hydro-Jet Ferry, Good Fortune, which looks just like a pirate ship.
 The Good Fortune features water cannons for the kids along with a bar for nightly cruises.
-It’s season kicks off on June 19 and runs through Aug.
-21.
+Its season runs until Sept.
+3, 2022.

 To save money, try purchasing tickets online ahead of time.